SecureLink Installer CLI

 Deployment Token

-Tokens are generated in the SecureLink management UI when registering a new device.
+Tokens are generated in the SecureLink management UI (Admin > System Settings > Deployment Tokens) or via the API.
 Each token:

 - Follows the format